oxidecomputer/terraform-provider-oxide/docs/resources/oxide_instance.md

 ### Optional

+- `disk_attachments` (Set of String, Optional) IDs of the disks to be attached to the instance.
 - `external_ips` (List of String, Optional) External IP addresses provided to this instance.
 List of IP pools from which to draw addresses.
 - `timeouts` (Attribute, Optional) (see [below for nested schema](#nestedatt--timeouts))
 - `user_data` (String) User data for instance initialization systems (such as cloud-init).
 Must be a Base64-encoded string, as specified in [RFC 4648 § 4](https://datatracker.ietf.org/doc/html/rfc4648#section-4) (+ and / characters with padding).
 Maximum 32 KiB unencoded data.